pranjalverma/CLRS/README.md

 I hope.

 ### Is this repo just about CLRS?
-Are you in love?
-No, ...and yes.
+Nah, not really.
 I do love this book a lot but like I said, I try to research a problem/concept quite a bit before coding it up, so I use other references as well; [Skiena](http://mimoza.marmara.edu.tr/~msakalli/cse706_12/SkienaTheAlgorithmDesignManual.pdf), [Lehman & Leighton's Math for CS](https://courses.csail.mit.edu/6.042/spring17/mcs.pdf) and online coding judges are main alternatives.
 This repo is mainly focused on CLRS, but it'll have sprinkles of code for problems/concepts from other sources as well, like those mentioned above.

 Obviously I'll point it out whenever that's the case.